 - We strongly recommend a minimum pitching distance of roughly 12 paces from home plate

-If a hit ball touches the pitcher, the ball is declared dead and the pitch is redone – base runners return to their previous bases and the pitch count is restored.
+- If a hit ball touches the pitcher, the ball is declared dead and the pitch is redone – base runners return to their previous bases and the pitch count is restored.

-xv.
-There are no leadoffs for base runners; you must wait until contact with the ball is made first.
+v) Lead Offs: There are no leadoffs for base runners; you must wait until contact with the ball is made first.

-xvi.
+vii.
 The Infield Fly Rule (IFR): IFR is in effect when there are runners on first and second, or if the bases are loaded with less than two out.
 In these situations, if a fair pop-up is hit that, in the pitcher’s judgment is catchable by an infielder with ordinary effort, the batter is out regardless of whether the ball is actually caught in flight.
 To invoke the rule, the pitcher must loudly announce, “Infield fly” when there is a pop-up in the infield.
 If this occurs, the batter will automatically be out, even if the ball is not caught.
 Runners can attempt to tag up on any caught ball, or attempt to advance if the ball is dropped (although the force place is removed since the batter is out).

 – If the pitcher does not announce “Infield fly,” then play is live with no IFR.